gaia-platform/GaiaPlatform/scratch/dax/active_samples.md

 ## Goals/Proposal
 The follow samples are based on my opinion of how things should work:

 1. Fields need to be marked as active in the catalog AND specified in a rule "prologue".
 If a field is not active in the schema then a compile-time error is emitted by the translation engine.
-This allows schema designers (or system engineers) the ability to restrict what columns can participate in change events.
-I prefer it being in DDL rather than a GRANT clause so that you can quickly see it in DDL.
+This requires that schema designers (or system engineers) explicitly enable what columns can participate in change events.
+(I prefer it being in DDL rather than a GRANT clause so that you can quickly see it in DDL).
 1. Given that I want to give control of event sources to schema designers then I would also want them to control table level event subscriptions as well in schema.
 1. Enable pre-conditions for rules (this is filtering outside of the rule-body itself).
-1. Remove the need for `@` annotations.
+1. Remove the need for `@`.

 ## Fleshing out the Proposal